syncfusion-content/asp.netwebforms-docs/aspnet/Menu/Behavior-Settings.md

 ## Show root level arrows

 Specifies the main menu items arrows only to be displayed when it contains child menu items.
-You can use “ShowRooltLevelArrows” property to show the arrows of main menu items only when it contains child menu items.
+You can use “ShowRootLevelArrows” property to show the arrows of main menu items only when it contains child menu items.
 This property accepts Boolean value.
 Its default value is true.

 Add the following code example in the ASPX page.